Warrvin/tf2-trade-suite-tools/README.md

 the site they run on.
 Turn on only what you need — a currency summary in the trade window, item-attribute icons in your inventory, a price-check button on backpack.tf — and leave the rest off.

-Everything the extension draws on a page shares one visual language (the same color tokens as TF2's own item rarities), so it always looks like it belongs there instead of a random userscript bolted on top.

 ### ✨ Features

 22 modules across 8 sites.
 Click a group below to expand it.